zerodel/sailfish-cir/docs/main.rst

 2. CIRI file , or BED file

-   This script now accept CIRI outputs (CIRI v1.2) or BED file to specify the circular RNA locus.
-It also provides a small utility to convert CIRI output to BED file. usage as follows:
+   This script now accept CIRI outputs (CIRI v1.2) or BED file to specify the circular RNA locus, but not both format at the same time .It provides a small utility to convert CIRI output to BED file. usage as follows:

    ::